joyyy-99/ColorMatchGame/README.md

 - **Game Over and Restart**: A game-over screen shows the final score and provides an option to restart the game.

 ## Gameplay
-1.**Move the Sphere**: Use the left and right arrow keys to move the sphere horizontally.
+- **Move the Sphere**: Use the left and right arrow keys to move the sphere horizontally.
-2.**Change Sphere Color**: Press the Space key or left-click on the sphere to change its color.
+- **Change Sphere Color**: Press the Space key or left-click on the sphere to change its color.
-3.**Match Colors**: Match the sphere’s color with falling objects to earn points.
+- **Match Colors**: Match the sphere’s color with falling objects to earn points.
 Avoid mismatches, as they reduce lives.
 Losing all lives ends the game.
-4.**Difficulty Selection**: At the start of the game, choose a difficulty level (Easy, Medium, or Hard), which affects the speed and frequency of falling objects.
+- **Difficulty Selection**: At the start of the game, choose a difficulty level (Easy, Medium, or Hard), which affects the speed and frequency of falling objects.
-5.**Pause/Resume**: Click the "Pause" button in the top-right corner to pause or resume the game.
+- **Pause/Resume**: Click the "Pause" button in the top-right corner to pause or resume the game.
-6.**Restart**: After a game over, click the "Restart" button to play again with a reset score and lives.
+- **Restart**: After a game over, click the "Restart" button to play again with a reset score and lives.

 ## Controls
 - **Left Arrow Key**: Move sphere left